 - 1/4 cup (4 tablespoons) unsalted butter

 - 3 tablespoons milk

 - 2 teaspoon maple extract

 - 2 cups powdered sugar

 For the bars:

 - Lightly grease a large bowl.
-Scrape the dough into greased bowl and cover with a clean kitchen towel.
-Allow to stand in a warm place until almost doubled in size, about 45 minutes.
+Scrape the dough into a greased bowl and cover it with a clean kitchen towel.
+Allow the dough to stand in a warm place until almost doubled in size, about 45 minutes.

 - Line a baking sheet with waxed paper and lightly brush oil over it.
 Line another baking sheet with paper towels and set aside.